IndexSeek/snowflake-ml-example-project/README.md

 ## Setting things up

-Python should first be installed installed.
+Python should first be installed.
 The following Python versions are currently supported:
 - 3.8
 - 3.9